-Picking the right pot for your Monstera nearly always comes falls back on personal taste. there’s no perfect planter composition, but there are some things to think about when choosing one.
+Picking the right pot for your Monstera nearly always comes falls back on personal taste. there’s no perfect planter composition, but there are some things to consider when choosing one.

-There are several differing types of pots currently on the market. terra cotta, glazed ceramic, plastic, and concrete are a couple of options.
+There are several differing types of pots currently on the market. terra cotta, glazed ceramic, plastic, and concrete are some options.

 For folks that live in drier areas, plastic or glazed ceramic pot could be a sensible investment.
 Monsteras like moisture and humidity (not an excessive amount of , though!), and these sorts of planters can help to keep the plant adequately moist.

 On the flip side, a terra cotta pot are often great for heavy-handed waterers because terra cotta actually wicks away the surplus water from the soil, an equivalent goes for concrete.